What Pipe Linings Are Best for Sewer Applications?

 - Protecto 401™ – Black, with red distinguishing ring around the bell and spigots of the pipe.

-- Permox CTF™ – the inside and bell can be black, green or red.
+- Permox CTF™ – standard colors are green and red.

 - TNEMEC Perma-Shield® 431 – the inside and bell are a light green.